stepkurniawan/grii_hamburg_slidemaker/Readme.md

-For newest release, check the dist folder.
+For newest release, check the Release folder.

+Version 2.1 -> can choose between english or german.